Top 8 ERP Software Vendors

 Microsoft has been a leader in the ERP software market for many years through its Dynamics product offerings.
 These ERP solutions provided a fully integrated tool for financials, supply chain, operations, reporting, manufacturing, and human resource activities.

 Some of the most popular ERP solutions of the past 20 years have been from Microsoft, including Dynamics NAV and Dynamics AX.
-Prior to their launch with Microsoft in 2005, the Dynamics products were run by independent companies, Solomon and Axapta, before being acquired by Great Plains Software, which Microsoft later purchased in 2001 to create Dynamics GP.
+Prior to their launch with Microsoft in 2005, the Dynamics products were run by independent companies Solomon and Axapta before being acquired by Great Plains Software, which Microsoft later purchased in 2001 to create Dynamics GP.

 Today, Microsoft Dynamics GP is still one of the leading on-premise solutions Microsoft offers.
 The others have transitioned into Dynamics 365 Business Central and Dynamics 365 Finance and Operations.
 Many of Microsoft’s offerings now try to become industry-focused or provide an app-based approach that lets you customize your solution to fit your needs.
-Their yearly release waves highlights plans and key milestones that allows software owners and users to see what positive changes are arriving for the systems months in advance.
+Their yearly release waves highlight plans and key milestones that allow software owners and users to see what positive changes are arriving for the systems months in advance.

 Dynamics 365